DontEatThemCookies/RobloxLua/README.md

 # DontEatThemCookies' Roblox Lua Scripts

-This is the central GitHub repository for my Roblox Lua scripts.
+This is the central GitHub repository for all my Roblox Lua scripts.
-All works here are licensed under the **MIT License**.
+Everything is licensed under the **MIT License**.
 Basically, you can use, modify, distribute, etc. as long as proper credit is preserved.
 [Bugs/Feedback](https://github.com/DontEatThemCookies/RobloxLua/issues)

 | System    | Description                |